Ionization of biological molecules by multicharged ions using the stoichiometric model: Ionization of Molecules

 The new scaled cross sections $\sigma_{e}'$ are plotted in Fig.~\ref{fig:newscaling}b.
 The experimental data for ionization of adenine~\cite{iriki2011}, uracil~\cite{itoh2013}, pyrimidine~\cite{wolff2014}, and THF~\cite{wang2016} by proton impact in Fig.~\ref{fig:newscaling}b seems to corroborate the new scaling.
 We also included the electron impact ionization measurements with equivelocity conversion on pyrimidine~\cite{bug2017} and THF~\cite{bug2017,wolf2019,fuss2009}.
 It will be interesting to cross--check with future experiments, mainly for higher projectile charge states.

-By using Eq.~(\ref{eq:scalingCDW}), we define new active electron numbers $n_e'$ for some molecules of interest in Table~\ref{nn}.
-These values are different from the ones proposed by Toburen and used by other authors~\cite{itoh2013}.
-Moreover, an alternative way of showing the scaling can be attained by plotting the ionization cross sections of molecules as a function of the number of active electrons from Table~\ref{nn}.
+By using Eq.~(\ref{eq:scalingCDW}), we define new active electron numbers $n_e'$ for molecules.
+In Table~\ref{nn}, we display the present $n_e'$ values and $n_e$ ones by Toburen obtained from Eq.~(\ref{eq:nelec}).
+Our values are different from the ones proposed by Toburen and used by other authors~\cite{itoh2013}, mainly due to the differences in the active electron numbers of oxygen.
+An alternative way of testing the present scaling can be attained by plotting the ionization cross sections of molecules as a function of the $n_e'$ from Table~\ref{nn}.
 Our findings are displayed in Fig.~\ref{fig:recta} for impact energies 0.5, 1, and 2 MeV.
-As can be noted, the computed CDW ionization cross sections for all the molecules show a linear dependence with the number of electrons from Table~\ref{nn}.
+As can be noted, the computed CDW ionization cross sections for all the molecules show a linear dependence with the number of electrons $n_e'$ from Table~\ref{nn}.
 We obtain similar results, even for $E=10$~MeV.
 The comparison with the experimental data available shows overall good agreement, for the smallest molecules, H$_2$, H$_2$O, and CH$_4$, up to the most complex ones, like adenine.
 For electron impact data, the experimental data was interpolated between close neighbors.
+It is worth mentioning that an equivalent plot using the Toburen numbers $n_e$ does not exhibit the straight lines obtained with the present scaling.

-While finishing the present work, we became aware of an accepted manuscript by Luedde~{\it et al.}~\cite{luedde2019} on total ionization of biological molecules by proton impact, using an independent--atom--model pixel counting method.
+While finishing the present work, we became aware of an accepted manuscript by L\"udde~{\it et al.}~\cite{ludde2019} on total ionization of biological molecules by proton impact, using the independent--atom--model pixel counting method~\cite{ludde2016,ludde2018}.
 The authors also raised a scaling with $\nu_{\alpha}=4$ for C, N, and O, but $\nu_{\alpha}=6$ for P. The agreement with this independent method for proton impact reinforces our multicharged--ion findings.